Hamster Adoption Care Guide

 -

 Depth of substrate: at least 20 cm (8 inches) for digging and tunnelling.
-Syrian hamsters love deep bedding; dwarfs will happily burrow too.
+All breeds of hamsters love deep bedding to burrow.

 -